 The other day I was working in the garden.
 It was pruned rather nicely a couple of months ago by the contractor doing work on the house but the rains came lavishly afterwards and those thoroughly pruned areas sprung forth with vibrancy and vitality like never before.
 And all in such a short time.
-It seemed that after a long summer of dryness and survival mode, the floodgates of heaven flung wide open and down pour after downpour after downpour rained on the land.
-Thirsty, parched roots of my plants lapped up all the living waters and shouted up new vibrant stems from branches that were severely pruned.
+It seemed that after a long summer of dryness and survival mode, the floodgates of heaven flung wide open and downpour after downpour after downpour rained on the land.
+Thirsty, parched roots of my plants lapped up all the living waters and shot up new vibrant stems from branches that were severely pruned.

 I was not too bothered by the overgrowth initially.
 It allowed us a bit of privacy as our property overlooked a roadway and I loved to sit on my verandah at night and in the early morning… drinking water, coffee or wine- whichever most appropriate for the time of day.
 As I often went out there in the early morning still clad in my night clothes and before a brush held conference with my hair, I was happy for the itty-bitty privacy I felt those overgrown branches provided.
-But the, little by little, they got a bit unruly.
+But then, little by little, they got more unruly.
 I noticed that our bubs was bumping into them as he rode his bicycle and scooter in and out of the yard, and once got scratched by one of the prickles and then eventually we couldn’t even walk straight into our own entryway as there was a very prickly overgrowth hanging over almost the entire way.

 As I started snipping, I began to make a few observations.
 There were parts of the hedge that were clearing flourishing.
 I dealt with those areas first because I had more to chop and snip off.
 As I completed that side and went to the other side, I was very perplexed.
-Both sides had benefited from pruning and nourishing rains yet one was woefully dwarfed while the other one thrived to the point of overgrowth.
+Both sides had benefited from pruning and nourishing rains yet one was woefully dwarfed while the other one thrived to the point of immense overgrowth.
 As I looked closer, I noticed that the dwarfed section was riddled with a complex weed network.
 Those weeds stole the nutrients intended for the plants and were literally stunting their growth.
 The weeds couldn’t kill them but they preventing the plants from thriving.